fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 ## Power

 Currently, the Smart Citizen Station is only available with an external power supply (230VAC to 5V).
-Find more info in the [power supply section](/Components/Power Supply).
+Find more info in the [power supply section](/Components/boards/Power Supply/).

+!!! warning "Battery operation?"
+    The Smart Citizen Station currently does not support battery operation.

 ## Connectivity